NexStar Resource Site

 Replacing the Battery on the GPS Board

 There have been two GPS boards used in the NexStar 8/9.25/11 GPS scopes.
 The first was manufactured by Motorola and appeared in the earliest NexStar 8 and 11 GPS models.
-More recently, Celestron switched to a board they designed in-house.
-Thus, all newer models have the Celestron board.
+More recently, Celestron switched to a more generic board from a couple of vendors.

-The CN-16 unit for the "i" series, AS-GT and CGE series uses the Celestron-designed board as found in the newer NexStar GPS scopes.
+The external CN-16 GPS unit uses the newer receiver as found in the newer NexStar GPS scopes.

-As described in this article, the battery on this board is rechargeable.
+As described in this article, the older GPS modules have a battery which is rechargeable.
 During normal use of the scope, the battery is charged by the 12 volts supplied to the mount.
 When the battery loses its charge, the hand control will display the incorrect time until a GPS link is established (normally the GPS module maintains correct time between uses of the scope).
 The GPS link will also take longer than normal.
-The original board requires at least 40 hours to completely recharge the battery, while the new board requires 24 hours.
+The original board requires at least 40 hours to completely recharge the battery, while the newer board requires 24 hours.
 Disconnect the hand control (to prevent the scope from tracking while you are away) and power up the scope to charge the battery.

 If the battery will no longer hold a charge, it will be necessary to replace it.